seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 28-список» over a payload its own gate had just counted at 31 rows.
 A count is prose and prose has no producer (map §10): the universe is `tokens[]`, the array is `c`, and both are counted at run time or not at all.

+**Every coin of the list is PUBLISHED, or refused by a NAMED rule, per coin, in the appendix.** §3B has required exactly this of an outside-list candidate since it was written, and nothing required it of the primary universe — so the whole list could be closed by one sentence, «вход отказан по всему списку», with no per-coin record anywhere and nothing for a reader to check. **A sentence that refuses thirty coins at once is a regime statement, and a regime statement is not a refusal of a setup that was never constructed.** Measured 03.09, third run: the regime was COMPUTED `БЫЧИЙ` with the trend measure at more than twice its threshold, twenty-five structural rows sat in the file the run already had open, not one coin was given an entry level, an invalidation or an R:R, and the `ЖДАТЬ` field of `ИТОГ` read `нет`.
+Nothing in this file had been broken.
+The list had simply never been asked the question one coin at a time.
 Analyse every coin internally; publish every setup that clears the bar and nothing that does not.
 Not a single best pick, not a quota.